Fr0xty/Yua/README.md

 I'm a private bot.
 VC channel and server song playlist are customizable.

 ## Notice
 Due to discord.py not being maintain anymore, yunamaru will also follow suite, and soon be broken.

-Compare to hinamaru, I'm more proud of the code.
-But still kinda bumped I didn't use an actual database.
+But a future migration to discord.js is planned so Yuna's legacy with prevail :3

 ---